ibm-bluemix-mobile-services/mobiledashboard-storecatalog-backend/backend/README.md

    is also configured in the [`package.json`](api/package.json) to run post install.
 When the backend is pushed to Bluemix, the file runs so API Connect can successfully connect to Cloudant.
-It might be necessary to modify this file for your own project (e.g. if your database isn't called `products`).
+It might be necessary to modify or remove this file for your own project (e.g. if your database isn't called `products`, or if you choose to generate the connector a different way).

 ### Running API Connect
 To run API Connect, type the following command while inside the [api/](api) directory: